 Nokutela Dube was the first wife of Reverend John Langalibalele Dube, the first President General of the South African Native National Congress (SANNC- later renamed the African National Congress ANC).
 As an equal partner to John Langalibalele Dube, Nokutela Dube contributed to building everything that we know today as the John Dube legacy in South Africa.
-Together they tirelessly raised funds in the United States between 1896 and 1899 to build the Ohlange Institute (1900), the newspaper Ilanga Lase Natal (1903) and many other ground-breaking institutions that have furthered the cause of multiracial democracy in the country since the early 20th century.
-Her many talents were crucial in the establishment of the outstanding educational institution that Ohlange became from the very first day of its existence in Inanda, South Africa.
+Together, they tirelessly raised funds in the United States of America (USA) between 1896 and 1899 to build the Ohlange Institute (1900), the newspaper Ilanga Lase Natal (1903) and many other ground-breaking institutions that have furthered the cause of multiracial democracy in the country since the early 20th century.
+She was a pioneering political activist, educationist, and musician.
+Her many talents were crucial in the establishment of the outstanding educational institution that Ohlange was from the very first day of its existence in Inanda, South Africa.

-Up until her death in 1917, she travelled many times with her husband John to the United States to gather financial support for their work to uplift the African people through industrial education, following on the model of the famous African-American leader Booker T. Washington, the founder of the Tuskegee Institute in Alabama.
-Because their school was totally independent of the Natal Department of Education, for years it did not receive any government support.
+Up until her death in 1917, she travelled many times with her husband to the USA to gather financial support for their work to uplift the African people through industrial education.
+This was following the model of the famous African-American leader, Booker T. Washington, the founder of the Tuskegee Institute in Alabama.
+Because their school was totally independent of the Natal Department of Education, it did not receive any government support for years.

 During their tours in the United States and in Europe, John Dube would speak about their ambitious plans for the upliftment of their people in South Africa, followed by Nokutela, who would dazzle audiences with her fine voice, her click songs and her piano playing.
-As such, Nokutela preceded by almost sixty years Miriam Makeba, another famous South African woman, who would lead South African artists in their fight against Apartheid in the early 60s.
+As such, Nokutela preceded Miriam Makeba by almost sixty years, another famous South African singer.
+Makeba would lead South African artists in their fight against Apartheid in the early 1960s.

 The talent of John and Nokutela Dube as fundraisers and promoters of African education was crucial not only in the beginning but also through the many decades of the school’s life as a unique nursery for independence and self-employment among black South Africans and Africans of neighbouring British colonies.
 Part of their effort led to the popularisation of Nkosi Sikelel’i Afrika (composed by Enoch Sontonga), the song that became the National Anthem of the Republic of South Africa, after being performed for years by the Ohlange Choir as “A Prayer For the Children at Ohlange”.